 Headwaters launched The Transformation Fund in response to the murder of George Floyd and to the ongoing culture of violence and white supremacy in our society’s systems and institutions.

 When making a contribution to The Transformation Fund please note that 80% of your gift will be granted directly to organizations in Minnesota working for racial justice.
 The remaining 20% of your gift will be designated for the Headwaters infrastructure that supports the creation, management, and distribution of this fund.
-In other words, you’re also supporting the staffing and administration necessary to ensure professional stewardship of The Transformation Fund.

 What happened: On Monday, May 25, 2020, former veteran Minneapolis Police Officer Derek Chauvin kneeled on George Floyd's neck during an arrest over a counterfeit $20 bill.
 Within nine minutes, Mr. Floyd was unresponsive and pronounced dead when he arrived at the hospital.
 Throughout that week and the weeks that followed, peaceful protests took place across Minneapolis and Saint Paul; protesters were met with tear gas and rubber bullets from law enforcement and the National Guard.
 Meanwhile, far-right militias and anti-government extremists from other communities came into Minneapolis to set fires, loot, and cause massive destruction that lasted for days.